ronakdm/balancing/README.md

-# The Benefits of Balance: Variance Reduction via Measure Optimization
+# The Benefits of Balance: From Information Projections to Variance Reduction

-This repository contains code and experiments for "The Benefits of Balance: Variance Reduction via Measure Optimization".
+This repository contains code and experiments for "The Benefits of Balance: From Information Projections to Variance Reduction" (NeurIPS '24).
 Please find instructions on software/hardware dependencies, reproducing all results from the manuscript below, and additional illustrations below.

 ## Abstract